 Cayenne Salve has been used for joint and muscle pain for centuries.
-It’s a remedy that my grandmother had passed down to her, and one I’ve learned over the years as well.
+It’s a remedy that my grandmother had passed down to her from her own grandmother, and one I’ve learned over the years as well.
 This Cayenne Salve Recipe is easy to make and use, and it is very effective.

 Cayenne naturally works to reduce inflammation and relax muscles.
 It contains capsaicin, which is the “hotness” in hot chilis.
 Capsaicin is believed to temporarily effect nerves by blocking the signal sent to your brain that communicates pain for that area.
 This is why when you eat a super hot chili your tongue will burn and then become numb (probably not fast enough for most of us).
 When a cayenne salve is applied to the skin however, there is a tingling, warming feeling at first, followed by the pain signals being temporarily blocked.
 This results in pain relief for your joints and muscles, as well as a reduction in inflammation.